Thermal Hall conductivity near field-suppressed magnetic order in a Kitaev-Heisenberg model: Flux revival and Topological entanglement entropy ( ) in field suppressed SDW phase

 \section{Flux revival and Topological entanglement entropy ($\gamma$) in field suppressed SDW phase}

-Motivated by seen experimental large thermal Hall in field revived SDW phase, we compute flux expectation value in ground state for J-K model with varying Zeeman field strength.
-We see that flux gets revived at Zeeman field strength $\sim J/3$ - see figure \ref{fig:flux_revival}.
-We also compute topological entanglement entropy $\gamma$ using Kitaev and Preskill construction \cite{kitaev2006topological}.
-In this intermediate field regime, we see that the $\gamma(h)$ gets revived, albeit weakly, see Figure \ref{fig:gamma}.
-We carried out this computation with system size of $N_x=10, N_y=8$ using finite DMRG method.
+Motivated by experimentally observed large thermal Hall effect near the onset of field suppressed SDW, we compute the plaquette flux expectation value in ground state for J-K model with varying field strength.
+We see that flux gets partially revived at field strength $\sim J/3$ - see figure \ref{fig:flux_revival}.
+We also compute topological entanglement entropy $\gamma$ using the Kitaev and Preskill construction \cite{kitaev2006topological}.
+In this intermediate field regime, we see that the $\gamma(h)$ shows a weak revival, see Figure \ref{fig:gamma}, but stays way below $\gamma=\ln 2$ expected for ITO.
+We carried out this ground state computation with system size of $N_x=10, N_y=8$ using finite DMRG method.